Understanding Personal Injury Terms

 Burden of Proof:

-In a personal injury case, the injured person has to be able to prove through evidence and testimony that someone was actually negligent and that person’s negligence caused your harm or injuries.
+In a personal injury case, the injured person has to be able to prove through evidence and testimony that someone was actually negligent and that person’s negligence caused harm or injuries.

 Deposition: